junxit/us-congress-bills-110/metadata.md

 - 2007-04-16 — Placed on the Union Calendar, Calendar No. 52.
 - 2007-04-16 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-87.
 - 2007-04-16 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-87.
+- 2007-04-17 — Considered under suspension of the rules. (consideration: CR H3429-3432)
+- 2007-04-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1681.
+- 2007-04-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-17 — Mr. Lantos moved to suspend the rules and pass the bill, as amended.
+- 2007-04-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3429-3431)
+- 2007-04-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3429-3431)